The department had two planned outcomes in 2013–14.

 - member of the Food Regulation Standing Committee

 - departmental Indigenous Champion

-Phillip has responsibility for the work of ABARES and the Food, Live Animal Exports and Trade and Market Access divisions, including the overseas post network.
+Mr Glyde has responsibility for the work of ABARES and the Finance and Business Support, Food, Live Animal Exports and Trade and Market Access divisions.

 His other roles include:

-- member of the EMT Budget, Investment and Finance Committee
+- chair of the Budget, Investment and Finance Committee

-- Commissioner of the Commission for the Conservation of Southern Bluefin Tuna
+- Australian Commissioner of the Commission for the Conservation of Southern Bluefin Tuna

 - departmental Disability Champion.

 The Agricultural Adaptation and Forestry Division develops policies and implements programmes to support farm families and businesses through periods of financial hardship, including hardship because of drought, and to improve the capacity of Australia’s primary industries and producers to adapt and adjust to a changing climate while improving productivity.
 The division also delivers policies and programmes on the sustainable management and use of Australia’s forests and to support the purchase and sale of legally harvested timber.

 The Agricultural Productivity Division aims to make Australia’s agricultural and food industries more globally competitive and profitable.
 The division is responsible for specific industry sectors, such as crops, wine, horticulture, wool, meat and dairy.
 It is also responsible for the food value chain, the rural research and development system, and for policy on agricultural and veterinary chemicals.
 The division works collaboratively with industry, portfolio agencies, governments and the community on activities to enhance industry development and to reduce market impediments.